vmc-coding/woinc/README.md

 - [pugixml](https://pugixml.org/) >= 1.9: for parsing the XML

 #### woincqt
-- Qt 5: woincqt is compiling with qt >= 5.9 (maybe before, I don't know); version qt >= 5.12 is supported.
-Needed Qt components:
+- Needed Qt components:
-    - Qt5Widgets: for the UI
+    - QtWidgets: for the UI
-    - Qt5Charts: playing around with statistics, may be made optional in the future
+    - QtCharts: playing around with statistics, may be made optional in the future
-    - Qt5Network: to load images rendered in the news tab, may be made optional in the future
+    - QtNetwork: to load images rendered in the news tab, may be made optional in the future

+- woincqt 1.0.* supports Qt5
+    - it's compiling with qt >= 5.9 (maybe before, I don't know); version qt 5.15.* is supported

+- woincqt 1.1.* supports Qt5 and Qt6
+    - for Qt5: same as above for woincqt 1.0
+    - for Qt6: it's compiling with qt >= 6.6 (maybe before, I don't know; it won't build with 6.0 for sure)

 ### compiletime